-Theorized in the early 20th century by Max Weber (founder of modern Sociology), "the Protestant work ethic" became a popular critical concept for explaining the expansions of empires by Protestant nations like England and the USA.
-The concept does not imply that people of other religions are incapable of working as hard as Protestants, but only that Protestantism--particularly Reformed Protestantism as practiced by English and other European Puritans--encouraged work habits compatible with modern capitalism, commerce, and industrial progress.
+Theorized in the early 20th century by Max Weber (founder of modern Sociology), "the Protestant work ethic" became a popular critical concept for explaining the expansions of empires by Protestant nations like England, the Netherlands, Germany, and the USA.
+The concept does not imply that people of other religions cannot work as hard as Protestants, but only that Protestantism—particularly Reformed Protestantism as practiced by American, English, and other European Puritans—encouraged work habits compatible with modern capitalism, commerce, and industrial progress.

 Max Weber, The Protestant Ethic and the Spirit of Capitalism (1904-5).
 Trans.
 Talcott Parsons, 1930.
 NY: Charles Scribner's Sons, 1958.